 - centers for developmentally disabled people,

-Penal Code 288.3 PC describes a dependent person as anybody who has a physical or mental impairment restricting their ability to carry out routine activities or protect their rights, such as the physically disabled.
+Penal Code 288.3 PC describes a dependent person as anybody with a physical or mental impairment restricting their ability to carry out routine activities or protect their rights, such as the physically disabled.

-Dependent also means anyone who has diminished abilities due to age, such as many who are living in senior care facilities.
+Dependent also means anyone with diminished abilities due to age, such as many living in senior care facilities.

 What are the Penalties for a Conviction?

-A PC 288(b)(2) conviction can have serious life-long consequences.
-This felony crime carries punishment of:
+A PC 288(b)(2) conviction can have severe life-long consequences.
+This felony crime carries a punishment of:

 - five, eight, or ten years in a California state prison;